CubePresser/CS457-Computer_Graphics_Shaders/README.md

 Theoretical and practical treatment of computer graphics shaders, including both RenderMan and GPU shaders.
 Programming in both RenderMan and OpenGL shading languages.

 # Run Instructions
-Open glman.exe then choose a .glib file from a project folder.
+Open glman.exe then load a .glib file from a project folder.